NamesMT/starter-monorepo/README.md

   * Resumable and multi-streams ¹.
     * Ask follow-up questions while the previous isn't done, the model is able to pick up what's available currently 🍳🍳.
     * Multi-users can send messages at the same time 😲😲.
-  * Easy and private: anonymous, guest usage supported.
+  * Easy and private: guest, anonymous usage supported.
+    * Your dad can just join and chat with just a link share 😉, no setup needed.
   * Mobile-friendly.
   * Fully internalized, with AI-powered translations and smooth switching between languages.
   * Blazingly fast ⚡ with local caching and optimistic updates.